veerendranayak/redshift-workshop/lab3-redshiftspectrum/README.md

 	1. Click on *Add database* and enter the Database of *spectrumdb*
 	![](../images/crawler_6.png)
 	1. Select all remaining defaults.
 Once the Crawler has been created, click on *Run Crawler*.
+  You may see an AccessDeniedException error that can be ignored.
 	![](../images/crawler_7.png)
 	1. Once the Crawler has completed its run (approximate runtime - 3 mins), you will see a new table in the Glue Catalog. https://console.aws.amazon.com/glue/home?#catalog:tab=tables
 	![](../images/crawler_8.png)